MeshGraphNet-Transformer: Scalable Mesh-based Learned Simulation for Solid Mechanics: Methodology

-{The weights $\bs{w}$ are calculated using the slice reparameterization with the Gumbel–Softmax trick~\cite{Jang2017}.
-This enables differentiable sampling from the categorical distribution over $P$ physical states $\bs{z}$, where the Gumble noise is a function of $\epsilon \sim \mathcal{N}(0, 1)$.
-Here, the temperature $\tau$ is learnt as a function of the node features, $\tau = \{\tau_i\}_{i=1}^{N} = \{\tau_0 + \text{Linear}(x_i)\}_{i=1}^{N}$, to increase expressivity, and $\epsilon$ is random sampled noise.
-Second, slice reparameterization using the Gumbel–Softmax trick~\cite{Jang2017}, which enables differentiable sampling from the categorical distribution over $M$ physical states $\bs{z}$.
+Second, the slice reparameterization mechanism with the Gumbel–Softmax trick~\cite{Jang2017} used to calcualte the weights $\bs{w}$.
+This enables differentiable sampling from the categorical distribution over physical states $\bs{z}$, where the Gumble noise is a function of $\epsilon \sim \mathcal{N}(0, 1)$.
 These two techniques, proposed in~\cite{HuakunLou2025}, enable sharper weighting and prevent tokens from collapsing, providing a better latent representation of the physical token states.

-Here, physics-attention is defined as a multi-head attention mechanism \cite{attention_Vaswani2017} over the $P$ physical tokens.
+Physics-attention is defined as a multi-head attention mechanism \cite{attention_Vaswani2017} over the $P$ physical tokens, where $P$ is a hyperparameter.
 Each token is linearly projected into Query ($Q$), Key ($K$), and Value ($V$), with dimensionality $c$.
 The scaled dot product between the ${Q}$ and the $K$ produces the attention weights, which are normalised with a $\mathrm{Softmax}$ function.
 Afterwards, the attention weights are projected onto the $V$ to generate the updated $\bs{z'}$ physical $P$ tokens,